 It's amazing how few movies pass this test, and it's a good talking piece to think about how sexism is still rampant in the movie/arts world.
 For a list of movies and their pass/fail status, check out this site.
-And then think about how many movies would pass if it were reversed--men talking to each other about something besides a girl.
+And then think about how many movies would pass if it were reversed, men talking to each other about something besides a girl.

 This post is a quicky, but I just thought I'd bring it up, because I think it's a really interesting thing.
 I think less books than movies would fail it, but that would be interesting to look at as well.
-More importantly, it tells us that we still need to be aware of prejudices and their effect on the arts -- sexism, racism, ableism, and more.
+More importantly, it tells us that we still need to be aware of prejudices and their effect on the arts: sexism, racism, ableism, and more.

 Thanks for your contributions, and I hope to see you next time for some book recommendations!

-In other news before I go, I saw Mockingjay Pt 1 (which I do believe passes this test) on premiere night and I'm still mildly traumatized.
-Trigger warning for those who have suffered through abuse/assault/etc. But it's really good overall!
-I'm also continuing to struggle my way through NaNo.
-This is the weirdest book I've ever written in my life, so we will see.
-Good luck to those of you still working on NaNo right along with me!
-See you next time.
+In other news before I go, I saw The Hunger Games: Mockingjay, Pt.
+1 (which does pass this test) on premiere night, and I'm still mildly traumatized.
+Trigger warning in terms of abuse/assault/etc!
+But it's really good overall. as for NaNoWriMo, I can tell you that this is the weirdest book I've ever written in my life, which I guess is good, because it makes up for the fact that it's a contemporary novel instead of fantasy.
+Haha, good luck to those of you still working on NaNo right along with me!
+I'll see you next time.